zbicin/zbicin.github.io/source/_posts/Reactor-pattern-libuv-and-Node-js.md

 Each of the operating systems (Linux, Mac OSX, Windows) has its own implementation of an _Event Demultiplexer_.
 Therefore an abstraction layer above those implementations had to be introduced.

 ## libuv to the rescue
-In the early days of Node.js it used a library called _libev_ to handle abstraction above the _Event Demultiplexer_ implementations.
-Unfortunately it only supported Unix operating systems (_kqueue_ and _(e)poll_) and as the Node.js grew in popularity it became insufficient, because it demanded support for Windows as well.
+In the early days of Node.js a library called _libev_ was used to handle abstraction above various _Event Demultiplexer_ implementations.
+Unfortunately it only supported Unix operating systems (_kqueue_ and _(e)poll_) and as the Node.js grew in popularity, this library became insufficient, because it demanded support for Windows as well.

 Then the famous _libuv_ was introduced, which is an abstraction above all of the implementations of _Event Demultiplexers_ (including Windows implementation: _IOCP_).
 It takes the responsibility for collecting events from the operating system or monitoring other sources of events.
 While being initially developed mostly with Node.js in mind, the _libuv_ library is now widely used by different projects, including Mozilla's _Rust_ programming language.